|

 Germans immediately annexed the Sudetenland.
 Above - the south building

-entrance is decorated with the flags of Nazi Germany and Italy, for the
+entrance was decorated with the flags of Nazi Germany and Italy, for the

 arrival of Hitler and Benito Mussolini (who was a partner to the